 Ageing is the imminent stage of life.
-It represents the changes accretion in humans.
+It represents the changes in accretion in humans.
 We categorize information changes or consider it in another way as we get older.
-We have seen, various older people make slower responses even by harder intensifying.
-But, according to new research, our brain learns some useful tricks to decrease ageing effects as much as possible.
+We have seen various older people make slower responses even by intensifying harder.
+But, according to new research, our brain learns some useful tricks to decrease aging effects as much as possible.

 Scientists recruited 17 young subjects and 10 elder subjects for this study.
 Participants were then instructed to set circles with various color combinations according to their correct categories.